 - Air inside your home is not recirculated

 - Keeps your home cool even with doors and windows open

 Can I attach Evaporative Air Conditioner to my Heating?

 No. Evaporative air conditioning systems have much more air volume than ducted heaters.

 Therefore, the ducting needs to be much bigger and the outlets are placed in a different position of the room than the heating vents.

-What is the difference between air-conditioning systems and evaporative cooling?
+What is the difference between air conditioning systems and evaporative air conditioners?